ryancoole/cs50x-week-four-memory/README.md

 # CS50x - Week 4: Memory

 This repo contains my solutions for **Week 4** of Harvard's [CS50x](https://pll.harvard.edu/course/cs50-introduction-computer-science) course.
-The focus this week was on learning the basics of the **memory**, including:
+The focus this week was on learning the basics of **memory**, including:

 - Hexadecimal
 - Pointers